GERD Awareness Week: November 20-26, 2022

 Educating others allows them to make informed decisions about their health and decide if they should get screened.
 Remember, awareness of risk factors and symptoms along with early detection is the key to improving the chances of survival!

-Donate:
+2. Donate:

 When you donate to The Salgi Foundation, you are not only helping to spread the word about esophageal cancer and dangerous risk factors such as GERD but you are also helping to raise money for research projects aimed at discovering methods of prevention, early detection and treatment.
 These research projects have one main goal: to save lives!
 Click here to make a one-time or recurring donation!
 If you are making a memorial donation or are donating in the name of a loved one, please include names and any other pertinent information.
-(Let us know if you need any help! salgi.org/contact)

-Purchase T-Shirts, Hats and More!
-GOT AGITA?™
+3. Purchase T-Shirts, Hats and More!

-The word “Agita” in Italian, means heartburn.
-“Agita” is pronounced AJ-uh-tuh.
-Say it with us: GOT AGITA?™ What better of a way to let everyone know about the dangers of chronic heartburn than to wear it on a shirt!
+Shop our online Zazzle store!
 When you shop at our online store, a portion of all sales goes directly to this mission.
 There are several awareness items to choose from.
 Click here to visit our online store.

 Thank you for taking part in raising awareness for GERD and the risk associated with esophageal cancer.
 The future of esophageal cancer can be much different if we continue to put up a fight!
 We know that by working together, we WILL make a big difference and save lives!